Gabriel42/my-digital-garden/src/site/notes/Garden/2025/september/What Do the Guards on Your Walls Say About Your City.md

 ---
-{"dg-publish":true,"permalink":"/garden/2025/september/what-do-the-guards-on-your-walls-say-about-your-city/","created":"2025-09-26T10:15:09.264+02:00","updated":"2025-09-26T11:07:18.603+02:00"}
+{"dg-publish":true,"permalink":"/garden/2025/september/what-do-the-guards-on-your-walls-say-about-your-city/","created":"2025-09-26T10:15:09.264+02:00","updated":"2025-09-26T11:42:02.574+02:00"}
 ---

 I've been preparing my first DnD campaign those last weeks and one of the things that passed my mind was how the encounter of the party with the first town would go.
 While wondering about it the idea of this article grew in my mind.
-This thought made me think a lot on Prismatic Waystation article about [_Killable Peoples_](https://www.prismaticwasteland.com/blog/killable-peoples).
+Working on this draft made me think a lot on Prismatic Waystation article about [_Killable Peoples_](https://www.prismaticwasteland.com/blog/killable-peoples).

 This article is more of a work preparation for the campaign that I thought would be interesting to write down and share at the blog.
 So when you see me talking about ideas and suggestions that I give you, we can also see as me talking to myself.
 Anyway let's enter the discussion already.